b-ertel/TimeGuess-Game/README.md

-This is the top-level README file of our project.

-We should add some meaningful content here. :)

-In the meantime, just note that the project consists of two separate parts:

-- a central server backend (see folder `backend`)
+This is a project for the course **SoftwareEngineering** at Leopold-Franzens University.
+The goal is to implement a prototype of a game called **TimeGuess.**

+In this repository:

+- `diagrams` gives an overview of our project with a class diagramm, a component diagramm and a use case diagramm.

+- `backend` contains the implementation of the server-side backend

-- a program that runs on a Raspberry Pi and connects the TimeFlip device with the central server backend (see folder `raspberry`)
+- `raspberry` contains the source code that is running on a Raspberry Pi and connects the TimeFlip device with the central server backend

+- `time-records` contains tables with time records
+###todo:
+- `gitlab-ci` not sure about this one yet???